-In a hurry: Here's what you need to know this morning
+News Daily: US detainees come home and Barbara Windsor illness

 Star's diagnosis revealed

 Dame Barbara Windsor is suffering from Alzheimer's.
-The 80-year-old actress - an Eastenders matriarch known for her battle cry "Get outta my pub!" - was diagnosed in 2014, her husband says, but is only now making the news public.
+The 80-year-old actress - an EastEnders matriarch known for her battle cry "Get outta my pub!" - was diagnosed in 2014, her husband says, but is only now making the news public.
 Alzheimer's causes memory loss, confusion and speech problems, and Scott Mitchell said his wife's struggles were now hard to hide.
 Dame Barbara - who appeared in nine Carry On films in the 1960s and 70s - was made an MBE in 2000 and a dame in 2015 for services to drama.

 Get news from the BBC in your inbox, each weekday morning